yowainwright/logsdx/README.md

 # LogsDX

-A flexible log processing and visualization library that supports multiple output formats and, **most importantly**,
+A flexible log visualization library that supports theming logs to be viewed in both a terminal and clients.

-## _`asci` syntax highlighting, theming, and extendability for all!_

-LogsDX aims to provide the ability create use and extend asci themes that can be used in terminal and clients.

 ## Why

-After dealing with inferior logs in various clients—ci, ui cloud tools, etc, a way to have the same visual athstetic of logs in both the terminal and clients seemed necessary.
+After dealing with inferior logs in various clients—ci, ui cloud tools, etc, a way to have the same visual aesthetic of logs in both the terminal and clients seemed necessary.

 #### As of, 2025-04-13, these features are planned:

 - [x] basic theming and theme support for piping JSON logs in a terminal
 - [x] code functionality for non-specific logs in a terminal
 - [ ] full example and importability of non-specific logs in a terminal (in progress)
-- [x] code functionality for asci log theming in a react client
+- [x] code functionality for ANSI log theming in a react client
-- [ ] full example and importability of asci log theming in a react client (in progress)
+- [ ] full example and importability of ANSI log theming in a react client (in progress)
 - [ ] more composable way to import and treeshake features
 - [ ] documented working demo displaying the ability to add/use/create custom themes
 - [ ] documented working demo displaying the ability to add/use/create custom parsers
-- [ ] documented workign demo displaying the ability to add/use/create custom clients
+- [ ] documented working demo displaying the ability to add/use/create custom clients
 - [ ] clearly documented schemas for theming and parsing
 - [ ] clearly documented way to create and use custom clients
 - [ ] improve ways to use build artifacts—only client, only cli, etc